Acadia Centennial Trek and Virtual Runs

 The first-ever virtual run we hosted was the Acadia Centennial Trek, to celebrate the park’s 100th anniversary in 2016, as described below.
 Here are links to blog posts and registration pages for other virtual runs as we develop them.

 Help raise funds for the non-profit Friends of Acadia, Millinocket Memorial Library and National Parks Traveler.
 New option at registration to put in your hometown, so that your avatar starts off in your state of residence, before you log your first miles in Acadia.
-Virtually climb the 26 peaks of Acadia on Mount Desert Island in the first 59 miles, then head west for a virtual tour of Mt.
-Washington State Park and Glacier, Bryce and Haleakala National Parks, before circling back east to Hampton National Historic Site in Maryland, and north to Maine to virtually run the Millinocket Marathon & Half, tour Katahdin Woods and Waters National Monument, and finish the 223.1-mile race atop Katahdin.
-You can backdate miles to Jan.
-1. SIGN UP NOW.
+Also new: Option to synch with Strava – but still remember to log directly in Racery for the full virtual race community experience.
+Virtually climb the 26 peaks of Acadia on Mount Desert Island in the first 59 miles; then jump across the Atlantic to Paris for the Olympic racewalking marathon mixed relay – the event’s Olympic debut in 2024!; scale Mount Lafayette in New Hampshire’s White Mountain National Forest; head west to Death Valley National Park in California and Craters of the Moon National Monument and Preserve in Idaho; then head back to Maine to visit Katahdin Woods and Waters National Monument, virtually run the Millinocket Marathon & Half, and finish the 239.4-mile race atop Katahdin.
+You can backdate miles to July 1.
+SIGN UP NOW.

 Photos of the latest reward options for the newest virtual race

-First, choose the medal: A) Maine STRONG, B) Cadillac to Katahdin or C) Acadia to Katahdin.
+First, choose the medal: A) Maine STRONG OR B) Cadillac to Katahdin.
 Second, choose from among the 11 ribbons below: 1) Lumberjack plaid; 2) Camouflage; 3) I LOVE Millinocket Memorial Library; 4) I LOVE Friends of Acadia; 5) 26 peaks of Acadia and 3 peaks of Baxter; 6) Rainbow; 7) Tie dye; 8) Strong as a crusher claw; 9) Strong as a bull moose; 10) Neon moose; or 11) Multi-moose.
-Whichever combination of medal and ribbon: $15 each, including US shipping and handling, plus the option to add a lobster or moose patch – or both! – $5 each, see below.
-Sign up now.
+Whichever combination of medal and ribbon: $15 each, including US shipping & handling, plus the option to add a lobster or moose patch – or both! – $5 each, see below.
+SIGN UP NOW

 virtual race with medals